Dental Sealants and Oral Health FAQs

 When should someone get sealants?

 As soon as the child’s premolars and molars start to come in, parents need to visit the dentist about getting sealants.
 The earlier the sealants are applied, the earlier they can shield the back teeth from getting tooth decay.
 The first application of sealants happens when the child is around six, when the first molars develop.
 After the second set of molars erupt (often around age 12 or 13), then the child can come in for sealants.
+Check out what others are saying about our dental services on Yelp: Dental Sealants in Greenacres, FL.

 Can adults also get dental sealants?